davidjackson-uk/davidjackson-uk.github.io/index.md

 Welcome to my PhD research website.
 I am interested in **how managers use data to inform their people management decision making in organisations**.
 I am particularly interested in how the combination of sensor technology, big data and machine processing developments impact people management decisions.
 I am conducting my research at the *Decent Work and Productivity Research Centre* within Manchester Metropolitan University.

-I am using [Grounded Theory](http://www.groundedtheory.com/) as developed by Barney Glaser and Anselm Strauss to undertake my research in a prison setting in the UK.
+I am using [Grounded Theory](http://www.groundedtheory.com/) as developed by Barney Glaser and Anselm Strauss to undertake my research with security officers in the UK.

 # Technology